Business Man Looking at Chart

 Plus, its deal approval team, security, and credit protections have resulted in very low default rates.

-If you're an accredited investor looking for high yields and diversification outside of public markets, Percent should be at the top of your list.
+If you're an accredited investor looking for high yields and diversification outside of public markets, Percent should be near the top of your list.

 Author